tabatkins/proposal-call-this-operator/README.md

 since the syntax is somewhat annoying-- you have to wrap the thing in parens, like `(::Array.prototype.slice)(arrayLike, 1)`.
+That said, this pattern might be recognizable, such that engines dont' actually generate the intermediate closure.

 The second is that you can't easily apply it to multiple methods extracted from a prototype.
 In the above call-this examples,